matt-antone/homeschooltattoo.com/content/blog-posts/Walking.md

 ---
 I'm really excited about the X-wing Miniatures Phoenix Cell Squadron Pack that was released this month.
 I've watched Rebels through a couple of times now and since then have been wanting to do a repaint of my CR90.
 I've never done a repaint to any of my X-wing Miniatures, so why not start with a repaint and custom parts.
 What could go wrong?

 My CR90 has seen better days.
 It's fallen off the shelf a couple of times.
 The stand pegs broke off.
 And the paint was scratched a bit.
-First up is repairing the pegs.